juergenweb/FrontendForms/README.md

 * **meetsPasswordConditions**\
   Has to be added to the password field; checks if password meets the required conditions set in the backend - useful for registration form.
+  Returns true if entered password meets the requirements, otherwise false

 Parameter: validation name